Practical and powerful third-gen Vivaro spoiled by poor ergonomics

 There are lots of good things about this third-gen model – although there are a couple of irritating issues as well, which we’ll get to in a moment.

 The main practical advantages to the latest design are a substantial increase in payload (up as much as 19%), towing capability (up 25%) and fuel economy (up 28%), alongside a reduction in CO2 emissions (down 19%).

 The payload increase takes maximum load up to over 1.4 tonnes – one of the highest ratings in the mid-size van sector.
-You’ll find details on our dedicated dimensions page.
+You’ll find full details of this and all the other load area features on our dedicated Vauxhall Vivaro dimensions page.

 What’s not so good, then?